“Our challenge is not only to bring talents into companies, but to help them adapt internal talents to this new context” - BCFocus

 “Our challenge is not only to bring talents into companies, but to help them adapt internal talents to this new context”

 Interview.
-Roberto Vilar, National Sales Director of Adecco: “Our challenge is not only to bring talent to companies, but to help them adapt internal talents to this new context”
+Roberto Villar, National Sales Director of Adecco: “Our challenge is not only to provide talent to companies, but to help them adapt internal talent to this new context”

 The pandemic has revolutionized the work environment.
 For a year now, companies have seen their operations disrupted and tried, against the clock, to adapt to the new environment, but what challenges are companies currently facing?
 How has the management and retention of talent varied?
 Which areas of work have been the most affected?

-We were able to talk to Roberto Vilar about all this and much more after his appointment as the new National Sales Director at Adecco.
+We were able to chat with Roberto Villar about all of this and more after his appointment as the new National Sales Director at Adecco.
 That’s what he told us.

 Q. As Adecco’s new National Sales Director, what are your short and long term goals?